EDIorg/data-package-best-practices/webpages/4_upload/check_overview.md

 ## Check overview
 ### Categorization
-Checks are categorizes several different ways:
+Checks are categorizes several different ways.
+Some typologies simply facilitate organization or communication (e.g., justification, priority).
+Specific, granular definitions forces check creators to focus on their most salient features and facilitates coding.
 - **Justification**: data package checking should not cause undue burden for submitters, and so the value of each check must be justified.
   - Discovery: justification applies to those elements used by search tools or during human evaluation.
   - Workflow: was applied to checks for data package features essential to workflow software and automated ingestion.